Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Astrophysical Sites and their ejecta composition

-One of the major requirements for an r~process to take place is to attain a sufficiently high neutron-to-seed ratio.
-As already discussed above for the high entropy wind, this can also be achieved via a (very) low seed abundance. \citet{Banerjee.Haxton.Qian:2011} and \citet{Banerjee.Qian.ea:2016}, following on an idea by~\citet{Epstein.Colgate.Haxton:1988}, could show that for core-collapse supernovae with metallicities as low as $\text{[Fe/H]}\leq 3$, i.e.\ indicating a very low seed abundance, the neutrons released in the He-shell by $^4$He$(\bar\nu_e, e^+n)^3$H can be captured to produce nuclei with mass numbers up to $A=200$ in the stellar mass range of 11--15~M$_\odot$.
-The caveat of this environment is, that while a sufficiently high neutron-to-seed ratio permits the production of heavy nuclei via neutron captures, the relatively low neutron density $n_n$ leads to a larger $S_n$ for the maximum in each isotopic chain (with ${Y(Z,A+1)/Y(Z,A)}\approx 1$, see Eq.~\ref{Sn}) and thus a process path closer to stability than for a regular r~process (see the discussion in~\ref{sec:special-features-r}).
-Such a path, in between an r-process and an s-process path leads to abundance peaks shifted to higher masses numbers than found for the solar r-abundances.
-Thus, such a process cannot be an explanation for solar as well as the r-process abundance patterns observed in low-metallicity stars.
+One of the major requirements for an r-process to take place is to attain a sufficiently high neutron-to-seed ratio.
+As already discussed above for the high entropy wind, this can also be achieved via a (very) low seed abundance. \citet{Banerjee.Haxton.Qian:2011} and \citet{Banerjee.Qian.ea:2016}, following on an idea by~\citet{Epstein.Colgate.Haxton:1988}, could show that for core-collapse supernovae with metallicities as low as $\text{[Fe/H]}\leq 3$, i.e.\ indicating a very low seed abundance, the neutrons released in the He-shell by $^4$He$(\bar\nu_e, e^+n)^3$H can be captured to produce nuclei with mass numbers up to $A=200$ in the stellar mass range of 11--15~M$_\odot$, which are subsequently ejected during the supernova explosion.
+The caveat of this environment is, that while a sufficiently high neutron-to-seed ratio permits the production of heavy nuclei via neutron captures, the relatively low neutron density $n_n$ leads to an abundance pattern between the r-process and an s-process with peaks shifted to higher masses numbers than found for the solar r-abundances.
+Thus, such a process cannot be an explanation for solar r-process abundances and abundance patterns observed in low-metallicity stars.